HarJev/on-this-day-mobile/docs/DESIGN.md

 ### 8.3 Description

-The description should generally be one concise paragraph covering:
+The description should be concise and may be one substantial paragraph or two short paragraphs, similar in length to the approved Event Detail reference screen.
+It should cover:

 - what happened
 - who or what was involved
 - relevant background
 - why it mattered historically

-The UI may visually wrap the paragraph over multiple lines, but the content should remain concise.
-Avoid turning the detail page into a multi-section article.
+The UI may visually wrap the copy over multiple lines, but the content should remain quick to read.
+Avoid turning the detail page into a long article, multi-section explainer, or exhaustive encyclopedia entry.

 ### 8.4 Sources